PratikMaitra/Sym_chk/README.md

 ## Prerequisites
-Before you begin, ensure you meet either of the following requirements:
+Before you begin, ensure you have either of the following :

 - A working python installation with pip or conda (preferably a conda installation)
 - Docker installed on your machine.